31 Side Hustles for Teachers: How To Make Extra Money As A Teacher

 - offering rural rejuvenation consulting services

-- becoming an online newspaper for the area
+- becoming an online newspaper for the area (and we made a huge list of newspaper name ideas to help)

 The are many blogging possibilities whether you live in a city or are looking for business ideas for rural areas.